 We consistently get superb feedback from our students.
 For your convenience, our Golden, BC avalanche skill training level 1 course includes classroom days.
 We can deliver private courses in British Columbia and Alberta for groups or individuals.

 Our courses tend to fill quickly with many people booking both the AST 1 and AST 2 Avalanche Skills Training 2 Course in the same season.
-We offer a 10% discount when you book both courses at the same time.
+We offer a 10% discount when you book both avalanche safety courses at the same time.
+The discount for the AST 2 does NOT apply for the AST 2 based at Purcell Lodge.

 If you would like to enhance your avalanche course experience, join us for an additional day of backcountry skiing following one of our Canmore/Calgary AST 1 courses.
 Sign up for our ‘Plus Day’ add-on option where you’ll get the opportunity to put into practice all of the AST 1 skills: route selection, terrain recognition and assessment, group management and safe travel practices and snow study opportunities where appropriate.
 (Must be on skis or splitboard.
 Minimum intermediate skier at ski hill.
 Must be 18 years of age or older unless accompanied by a parent or guardian.)